Menu

 The process for the Carillonneur examination is an annual event.
 The process requires approximately eight months, starting in October with application and concluding the following summer with the exam recital at the annual congress (usually in June).

-2025 Examination Process (NEW as of January 1, 2024)
+2025 Examination Process

 Information provided here is for prospective candidates who wish to take the exam with the goal of performing an advancement recital at the 2023 Congress.
 Requirements are subject to change.
 All such changes will be identified with revision dates.
 For more information, contact the Carillonneur Examination Committee Co-Chairs, Margaret Pan and Jeremy Chesman.
 Email them at exam@gcna.org